Knife attacks

 Controlling the knife hand

-This is extremely difficult to do even with a lot of regular, specialist training - especially against a maniacal knife attacker swinging his weapon widely, rapidly and forcefully.
 If you have struck the attacker forcefully and they have paused their attack momentarily, you may have an opportunity, but you should concentrate on attacking the attacker and not simply on disarming them.
-If at some point you can get hold of the knife holding hand, you will have control over the knife.
+If at some point you can get hold of the knife holding hand, you will have control over the knife – for a moment at least.
 If the attacker has a very short bladed weapon, such as a Stanley knife, you may feel more confident about grabbing the weapon arm and then immediately attacking.
 Remember, the attacker has another free arm so grabbing the weapon arm is not enough, the attacker must be incapacitated.

 Summary

-2. If you are - be alert, keep your distance if possible, be aware of escape routes and props for defence/attack
+1. If you find yourself in a knife situation - be alert, keep your distance if possible, be aware of escape routes and improvised weapons for defence/attack

-4. If there’s no choice but to fight, use maximum reasonable force
+3. If there’s no choice but to fight, use maximum reasonable force

 1. This can be permissible in limited circumstances (such as a frenzied attack) if you think they are trying to kill you.
 Your actions must be both necessary to defend yourself and proportionate to the attack; these are two separate things.
 This is judged by what you believed to be happening in the heat of the moment, as long as you don’t react in an obviously unreasonable way.
 A knife attack is very likely to justify an extremely violent response, because it is very likely that your (or someone else’s) life is at risk.
 However, expect close police examination of your actions if someone carrying a knife is killed or seriously injured by you.